-Course Objectives 1 Students will be able to demonstrate basic knowledge of workplace etiquette, norms and business practices.
-2 students will be able to demonstrate the ability apply the skills and knowledge learnt at BALAC in a business/institutional work setting.
+Course Objectives 1 Students will gain experience of searching for, and applying to internships - which are similar to the job search process post-graduation.
+2 Students will be able to demonstrate basic knowledge of workplace etiquette, norms and business practices.
+3 Students will be able to demonstrate the ability apply the skills and knowledge learnt at BALAC in a business/institutional work setting.